Surgical oncology

 Surgical oncology is the branch of surgery applied to oncology; it focuses on the surgical management of tumors, especially cancerous tumors.

 As one of several modalities in the management of cancer, the specialty of surgical oncology has evolved in steps similar to medical oncology (pharmacotherapy for cancer), which grew out of hematology, and radiation oncology, which grew out of radiology.
 The Ewing Society—known today as the Society of Surgical Oncology—was started by surgeons interested in promoting the field of oncology.
 In 2011, the American Board of Surgery ratified Complex General Surgical Oncology via a specialty Board certification.
 The field was expected to continue expanding via the proliferation of cancer centers, as well as advanced minimally invasive techniques, palliative surgery, and neo-adjuvant treatments.

 Debate

 Whether surgical oncology qualifies as a distinct medical specialty remains a topic of heated debate.
 Today, many agree that it is impractical for any single surgeon to be proficient in managing all types of malignant diseases.
-There are currently 19 surgical oncology fellowship training programs in the United States that have been approved by the Society of Surgical Oncology and this number is expect to grow.
+There are over 30 surgical oncology fellowship training programs in the United States that have been approved by the Society of Surgical Oncology.
 Although many general surgeons treat patients with malignant neoplasms, the term 'surgical oncologist' is typically reserved for surgeons who have completed approved fellowship training programs.
 However, this is a matter of semantics, as many surgeons who are thoroughly involved in treating cancer patients may consider themselves to be surgical oncologists.

 Most often, surgical oncologist refers to a general surgical oncologist (a subspecialty of general surgery), but thoracic surgical oncologists, gynecologic oncologists and so forth can all be considered surgeons who specialize in treating cancer patients.